Skip to Content

 ?<NodeD>?:l{<StateX>:1;<StateY>:0.5}//Scenario4

-- To encode multiple pieces of evidence in one Evidence Scenario, simply separate the individual pieces of evidence with a semicolon.
+• To encode multiple pieces of evidence in one Evidence Scenario, separate the individual pieces of evidence with a semicolon.
 The scenario name remains at the end of the line, separated by a double slash.

 Temporal Networks

-- For Temporal Bayesian networks, the syntax of the Evidence Scenario File is slightly different.
-Here, each line in the text file refers to a time step, in which the evidence specified in that line will be applied.
+• For Temporal Bayesian networks, the syntax of the Evidence Scenario File is slightly different.
+Each line in the text file refers to a time step, and the evidence specified in that line is applied at that step.

-- Each line starts with an integer value that represents the time step, in which the evidence of that line will be set.
+• Each line starts with an integer value that represents the time step at which the evidence in that line will be set.

-- To encode multiple pieces of evidence in one Time Step, simply separate the individual pieces of evidence with a semicolon.
+• To encode multiple pieces of evidence in one time step, separate the individual pieces of evidence with a semicolon.

-- Now, the time-specific Evidence Scenarios will be set automatically as you perform a temporal simulation.
+• The time-specific Evidence Scenarios are set automatically as you perform a temporal simulation.